ElementAstro/atom-docs/src/content/docs/en/sysinfo/cpu.md

 }
 ```

-This example demonstrates how to use all the functions provided by the CPU Information Module to print a comprehensive overview of the system's CPU information.

 ## Best Practices and Considerations

 1. **Error Handling**: The functions in this module don't have explicit error handling mechanisms.
 In a production environment, you might want to add error checking and handling for cases where the information might not be available.